Hamster Club

 • Syrian Hamsters

 live up to 2 years – even though there have been some cases in which they lived up to 3 years.
-Dwarf Russian Hamsters live for about 1 and a half to 2 years while Roborovski Hamsters live up to 3 years.
+Dwarf hamsters live for about 1 and a half to 2 years while Roborovski Hamsters live up to 3 years.
+Chinese hamsters live approximately from 2 to 3 years.

 • How do you know that the female hamster is pregnant?